 As teen growing up in Waterloo, Iowa my pastor was David Moore.
 He was a kind and gentle man with a personality that embraced everyone in the room.
 He was not a pulpiteer but even as a young teenager I enjoyed his preaching because I knew and loved Pastor Moore and I knew my pastor loved me.
 I never remember a time when I met Pastor Moore that he did not give me a huge bear hug.
 When I left for college Paul Tassell became my pastor.
 Dr. Tassell was a short dynamo of a man, a powerful preacher, and a no nonsense kind of guy.
 He was full of joy and energy but he did not suffer a fool gladly.
 I never doubted his love for his people but he was not a touchy/feely kind of guy.
 I do not recall seeing him hug anyone—ever.

 Both men were effective pastors.
 Their churches grew under their leadership and both were universally loved by their respective flocks.
 Yet they had very different styles of ministry.
-This will be true of good biblical counselors.
+This will be true of good biblical counselors as well.

 Biblical counselors can certainly do things differently than Jay Adams or Donn Arms and still be quite effective.
-Biblical counselors can disagree with Jay Adams on a point of doctrine here and there—I certainly do (and I remain blissfully optimistic that Jay will eventually come around on the subject of baptism).
+Biblical counselors can disagree with Jay Adams on a point of doctrine here and there—I certainly do.
 But these kinds of mischaracterizations are inexcusable, intellectually dishonest, and cause great harm to students who read this kind of thing.
 Perhaps we are derelict by not responding to them more often and more aggressively.